Skip to content

 7. Conclusion

 We hope to establish a relationship of respect and trust with the community where we operate our farm by following these practices.
-We also hope that we can provide our customers with high-quality and safe dairy products.
+We also hope that we can provide our customers with high-quality and safe raw milk.
 We welcome any feedback or suggestions on how to improve our community participation practice.